ulivz/monoo/README.md

 ### I don't use lerna, can I use it?

-mono leverage lerna under the hood, but you can still use it in other monorepo tool chains, such as rush.
+monoo leverage lerna under the hood, but you can still use it in other monorepo tool chains, such as rush.

 ## Author